SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 Please contact our [Sales department][contact-sales] regarding this requirement.

-There are two different ways of integrating the MAC model.
+There are two ways of integrating the MAC implementation.
 **Redirect** and **Seamless View**.

 **Redirect** sends the payer to a Swedbank Pay page where we handle the